 Balay ni Mayang

-I first heard of Martina San Diego and Kyle Wong’s “Balay ni Mayang” through a BNT Production video.
+I first heard of Martina San Diego and Kyle Wong’s “Balay ni Mayang” in a BNT Production video.
 Did this song actually achieve mainstream success, or is BNT Aye just way cooler than I initially thought?
 (At talagang nanonood ako ng BNT, ano?)

 “On Potok” is one of the few songs on this list that isn’t from the Visayas.
 Talahib wrote this song about the Dumagat tribe of Sierra Madre and, like many indigenous groups, the Dumagat has a long-running struggle for land and ancestral domain.